sravyasridivakarla/graphics/graphics/README.md

 # Instructions for compiling on mac command line:

-install homebrew if you dont already have it:
+install homebrew if you do not already have it:
 ```sh
 $/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```